A hybrid framework for estimating nonlinear functions of quantum states

-following Eq.~\eqref{3mEst} in Proposition \ref{prop:3mEst}, with $O_2=\frac{1}{2}(OS_2+S_2O)$ the symmetrized version of $O$.
-In addition, one can also apply the quantum circuit in Fig.~\ref{Fig:miti} for the $t=2$ case to equivalently conduct the RM on $\sigma=\rho O \rho$.
-Following the postprocessing in Proposition \ref{prop:3mEstZ}, an alternative estimator of $o_3$, denoted as $\widehat{o_3}'$, can be constructed by directly substituting the measurement results of this circuit into Eq.~\eqref{3mEstZ}.
-Similar to estimating $P_3$, $\widehat{o_3}$ and $\widehat{o_3}'$ constructed from the hybrid framework show advantages in the statistical error compared to the original shadow protocol, which is also manifested by the numerical result in Fig.~\ref{fig:varianceobs} (d).
-The construction of the unbiased estimator of $o_m$ for general observable $O$ and some other numerical results are left in Appendix \ref{ap:sec:Om}.
+} and the error also scales logarithmically with the total number of observebles.
+In addition, one can construct an alternative estimator $\widehat{o_3}'$ by following Eq.~\eqref{3mEstZ}.
+Similar as in the moment-estimation of $P_3$, both estimators show statistical error advantages compared to the original shadow.
+The details of the unbiased estimator for general observable $O$ and numerical results are left in Ref.~\cite{supplementary}.